Swimming Pool Pumps - Pool Pumps and Filters

 Even after a short rest period, these pumps will still start up and function as it was intended.

-There are some swimming pool pumps that are not of the self priming design.
+There are some pool pumps that are not of the self priming design.
 These particular brand of pumps, are referred to as "flood suction" pumps.
 This means that these type of pool filter pumps must be gravity fed by your pools and spas.

 The main purpose of this small filter basket, is to trap any hair or leaf contaminants.
 As a result of this, debris is kept from entering the close-tolerance sections of the pump impeller.